X-lab2017/open-digger/case-study/ASF/REPORT_TEMPLATE.md

 {{sqls.activity-repo.text}}

+We also calculate the top {{sqls.top-developer-by-repo.config.topN}} developers data and the data is as follows.

+{{sqls.top-developer-by-repo.text}}

 ## Working Hour Distribution

 We analyze the working hour distribution for GitHub logs all over the world during year {{year}}, and here are the results of our working hour distribution research for every repo.